IrinaBalanel/creative-collective/README.md

 ## Lesson Learned

 This project taught me the importance of adaptability in software development.
 Although I couldn’t implement features like reviews, Google Maps integration, and advanced search within the timeframe, I learned to prioritize effectively and deliver a fully functional product.
-The project idea gives the space for creativity and future enhancement.
+The project idea gives space for creativity and future enhancement.

+## More projects
+Explore more of my work on my portfolio: [irinabalanel.com](https://irinabalanel.com)

 ## Interface